-In this guide, we're going to dive into how the segmenting system works and how you can get the most out of it.
+In this relatively brief video, I personally walk you through the segmenting system, demoing how it works and how you can get the most out of it.

 Segmenting is available on the following 'resource pages':